Borahulo/Phone-Number-Search/README.md

-# Phone-Number-Search
+# number search

-Download the code
+clone the code

 From the directory type python3